Preview Mode

 The Internet is a powerful tool for spreading and expanding ideas.
 When journalists, social activists, and minority groups are flooded with malicious traffic in an attempt to knock them offline, the Internet stops fulfilling its promise.

 Such organizations often face attacks from powerful and entrenched opponents, yet operate on limited budgets.
+To help keep participants safe from potential backlash, Cloudflare will not reveal sites involved in Project Galileo without explicit permission.

 We offer services through Project Galileo to any proposed recipient if brought to us by or approved by any one of our trusted partners.
 Such inclusion does not require and should not be understood as endorsement by all our diverse partner organizations.